 - Tone It Up – These ladies sell nutrition plans, fun gear, etc.

 I absolutely love blogging – but I started this particular blog because I was blogging about other things and they were taking away from my health and fitness goals.
-Anyone can blog, no matter the niche or reason.
+I decided to become a fitness blogger after coming to that realization.
+However, anyone can blog, no matter the niche or reason.

 If you’re a fitness professional of any kind, you’ll want to stay tuned as a write more and more about blogging for fitness professionals.